jasonmacduffie/isles-of-maga/artifacts.md

 ### Skull Necklace (Pestium)

-The Skull Necklace is imbued with necromantic power.
+The Skull Necklace is imbued with necrosmithic power.

 ### Staff of Energiarum